 Managing a distributed workforce is hard.
-Missed conversations, constant back-and-forth, difficulty in collaboration— these are some of the challenges many teams are facing now as they go remote.
-However, you can set up Microsoft Teams in a way that it ensures better communication, increase efficiency, and avoid problems.
+Missed conversations, constant back-and-forth, and difficulty in collaboration— these are some of the challenges many teams are facing now as they go remote.
+However, you can set up Microsoft Teams in a way that ensures better communication, increase efficiency, and avoid problems.

 If you’re still figuring out how to work from home, our extensive guide to remote work will surely help you through it.

 Here are 10 ways to manage your remote employees better on Microsoft Teams

 Setting Up Your Workspace on Microsoft Teams to Better Manage Your Remote Employees